 “Cloud hosting” is a term that has been used so often in the news that its original meaning has become lost amidst all the clutter.
 In this edition of “60 Seconds with Liquid Web,” J. Mays clears up the clutter with a simple definition, and describes the many benefits of one particular type of cloud hosting, the “Private Cloud.”

-Before we get to private cloud, lets first take a quick look at general “cloud hosting”.
+Before we get to the private cloud, lets first take a quick look at general “cloud hosting”.

 Cloud hosting enables you to: create servers quickly, resize them as you need, clone and scale-out identical copies, and then move those servers around!